My name is Casper. Welcome to my personal finance blog!

-I have long been interested in personal finance.
+I have been interested in personal finance for a long time.
 My goal was to become a certified financial planner.
-You don’t just become a certified financial planner overnight and starting off as a life insurance agent made sense.
+You don’t just become a certified financial planner overnight – starting as a life insurance agent made sense.

-I joined a company that specializes in life insurance and endowment life insurance policies.
+I joined a company specializing in life insurance and endowment life insurance policies.
 My income was 100% commission based.
-I liked the idea as I would be rewarded based on the effort I put in.
-It seemed like the next best thing to working for myself.
+I liked the idea as I would be rewarded based on my effort.
+It seemed like the next best thing to work for myself.

 Advising and helping clients were very fulfilling.
 Unfortunately, I spotted red flags.

-The company spent a lot of time teaching sales techniques and how to overcome objections.
-This is normal in most companies.
-However, what bothered me is that I felt they were more interested in getting sales than they were in helping people.
+The company spent a lot of time teaching sales techniques and how to overcome objections – typical in most companies.
+However, what bothered me was that I felt they were more interested in getting sales than helping people.

 The final straw was when my manager complained one month that our region didn’t reach its target.
-When he said “it’s the high commission sales that pay the bills” I knew it was time to leave.
-I couldn’t work for a company where I felt pushed to sell a policy based on the rate of commission it pays rather than the needs of the client.
+When he told me it’s the high commission sales that pay the bills, I knew it was time to leave.
+I couldn’t work for a company where I felt pushed to sell a policy based on the rate of commission it pays rather than client needs.

 A word of advice, stay away from endowment life insurance policies.
 They’re not worth it.